 The group accounts include the Council's share of the operating results, assets and liabilities of each group entity's accounts.
 Subsidiaries are accounted for on an acquisition basis and incorporated line-by-line, writing out inter-group transactions.
-Associates are incorporated by accounting for the Council's share of their operating results in the group income and expenditure accounts and of their assets in the balance sheet.

 G2.
 Inter Group Transactions